GasparyanG/zao/README.md

 ___
 ### Statements
 #### `if` and `else`
-To be able to control flow of a program we can use conditional statements.
+To be able to control flow of a program use conditional statements.
 ```php
 if (true) {
     print "this statement is true";